AdityaKr015/En-fr-WMT14-Bleu-41_chrF-63/README.md

-# 🇬🇧 → 🇫🇷 English to French Neural Machine Translation
+# 🇬🇧 -> 🇫🇷 English to French Neural Machine Translation

-This project is upgrade version of [The previous Model](https://github.com/AdityaKr015/NMT-Eng-to-French-Seq2Seq-Bahdanau-Attention).
+This project is upgrade version of [The Previous Model](https://github.com/AdityaKr015/NMT-Eng-to-French-Seq2Seq-Bahdanau-Attention).

 A high-quality Neural Machine Translation (NMT) system trained on the **WMT14 English–French dataset** using a **Transformer-based MarianMT architecture**.